MotorDynamicsLab/LDOVoron0/README.md

 - **Images**, images from the kit, and wiring guide, etc.
 - **STLs**, printable parts and source files.

+## Preset Plates
+We have gathered the most commonly parts from the Voron and LDO Repos.
+We saved them on as 250mm bed plates for your convenience.

 ## Legacy Versions
 Users wishing to access older versions can check out the following branches:
 - [V02]( https://github.com/MotorDynamicsLab/LDOVoron0/tree/v02) Branch